 - Keep your checkbook and other accounts balanced so you will know how much money you have and where it is.
 This is another way to avoid bank charges.

 - Consider buying your next car rather than leasing it.
 Buying is almost always a better investment than leasing.
 So is buying a used car instead of a new one.

 - Lower your energy bill by raising your air conditioning in the summer and lowering your heat in the winter.
 This simple action can save hundreds of dollars every year.

 - Give up smoking or cut back.
-You'll save about $4 for every pack you don't buy.
+You'll save money for every pack you don't buy.
 As a non-smoker you will also be eligible for lower health and homeowner's insurance premiums.